• Naviguesser for Burning Man 2025

 DIY interactive compass from The Pirates of the Caribbean

-Finally, to complete the experience, I added a leather lace with some braiding, aged brass carabiner from Aliexpress, and sailors knot to close the loop.
+Finally, to complete the experience, I added a leather lace with some braiding, aged brass carabiner from Aliexpress, and fisherman's knot to close the loop.
 This allows comfortable wearing around the neck as well as on the belt.

 The Brain